isomerpages/moe-psgrepository/_welcome-to-the-psg/Your Support Circle.md

 chat group.
 We encourage the chat group to remain limited to members of the Support Circle to ensure focused and effective communication.</p>
 <p>As a gentle reminder, please keep discussions respectful and relevant
-— focusing on topics that support PSGs and benefit parents as well as our children.</p>
+— focus on topics that support PSGs and benefit parents as well as our children.</p>
 <p><strong>4.
 What should I note for inter-PSG/ inter-school collaborations?</strong>
 </p>